UJDuran/milestoneOne_T6/Specification.md

-## Use Case #5 Description: Change the order of flashcards based on how often user got answer correctly
+## Use Case #5: Change the order of flashcards based on how often user got answer correctly

 **Date:** 9/15/2021